ncatlab/nlab-content/pages/2/9/3/9/19392/content.md

 ### Type Structure

 Call-by-push-value is characterized not just by its judgmental structure, but by a specific *choice* of which connectives to use.
-It is a [[polarity in type theory|polarized]] language: except for the $F,U$ connectives, which act as polarity shifts, all value type connectives are positives, and all computation type connectives are negative.
+Except for the sfhits $F,U$, all value type connectives are left adjoints, and all computation type connectives are right adjoints.

-Because of this polarization, some connectives are definable from the judgments but excluded because they violate the polarity discipline.
+For this reason, some connectives are definable from the judgments but excluded because they violate this discipline.
 These are a tensor product $A \otimes B$ which is a computation type, a unit $I$ computation type, and a linear function space $B \multimap B'$ which is a computation type.
 When these are added, the system is called the [Enriched Effect Calculus](#EEC) (modulo some superficial syntactic differences).

 #### Shifts

 The shift types express the adjunction between values and stacks.
 The type $UB$ is a value type that is pronounced as "thunk of $B$", and can be thought of as the type of [[closures]] that when called behave as $B$.
-It is a negative value type, with invertible introduction rule
+It is a value type, but a right adjoint, with invertible introduction rule

 $$ \frac { \Gamma \vdash M : B }
          { \Gamma \vdash thunk M : UB } $$